Assessments

 We conduct Psychoeducational Assessments out of our three office locations - Edmonton, Camrose, and Fort Saskatchewan

-The cost of an ADHD assessment is $1,200
+The cost of an Adult Psychological Assessment assessment is $1,200.

 Most of the assessment is conducted virtually, but there is an option to complete parts of it in-person at our Edmonton office location if that is preferred.